 Creationists are beings with the power to create things as insignificant as a speck of sand or something grand, like a world.
 They have always been small in numbers.
-Most sentients do not have the will and focus to create something that requires permanency.

 There was always another factor in them being small in numbers.
 They feared what would happen if it got out of hand, with many different beings creating whatever they wanted - especially those that were self-serving or dark natured.
 As a result, the creation of worlds and the lifeforms on them was done in a somewhat orderly fashion.
 This order was Negative Entropy at work.
 It was in opposition to those of Chaos.
 It drew the wrath of the primordials, leading to a seven thousand year war between the forces of Chaos and those of Law.

 The work of an acolyte creationist just breaks apart, its energies drawn back to mother Chaos.
 When they learn how to meld Negative Entropy with their creations, only then do they understand what it is to be a Creationist.